 My social anxiety came on hard and fast in my early 20s.
 Before that, I loved big social gatherings where I would be meeting new people.
+Dealing with social anxiety at any age can be hard to deal with, especially if you’re that sort of person who actually wants to experience new things.
+But having social anxiety stops you.
+I just wish I had heard about medication such as effexor xr earlier on, as I feel like I would have been able to manage it a lot easier and not have let so many opportunities go by.
 I was a smoker and I loved small talk with strangers that I met in the corners around campus where we all took our smoke breaks.
 I loved every new semester meeting new teachers and classmates and I never remember wanting to stay home from ANYTHING.

 But during those years (teens to 24) I was also super-narcisistic, self-absorbed, self-righteous, and a kinda shitty person just all around.
 I hid it well behind a cute Teen Hippie Mom In College exterior, but deep down I was really just caring about myself and taking big ole poops on lots of people along my path.
 The only thing I was doing right was that I was still, under all of that, a loving Mom.
 I put E’s needs before mine 99% of the time and sacrificed a lot (especially sleep) to care for him.